liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 ## Setting Up Liferay's Database with the Recommended Permissions [](id=setting-up-liferays-database-with-the-recommended-permissions)

 The recommended way of setting up your Liferay database is also the simplest.
-Liferay Portal takes care of just about everything.
+@product@ takes care of just about everything.
 You only need to take two simple steps:

-1. Create a blank database encoded with the character set UTF-8.
-Liferay is a multilingual application and needs UTF-8 encoding to display all of its supported character sets.
+1. Create a blank database encoded with the character set UTF-8. @product@ is a multilingual application and needs UTF-8 encoding to display all of its supported character sets.